hydroper-jet/lang/spec/1.0/source/src/flex/PLAN.md

 # Component set

-New component sets are designated by using a JXML file with a root `<library>` element.
+New component sets are designated by using a JetXML file with a root `<library>` element.

 ```xml
 <?xml version="1.0"?>